 \subsection{Other Related Works}

-Although previous works without exception focus on improving the scalability of canonical GNNs and their system support, some of their techniques inspire the design of \proj.
+Without exception, previous works focus on improving the scalability of canonical GNNs and their system support, but some of their techniques inspire the design of \proj.

 To overcome the memory bottleneck of GPU when processing large-scaled graphs, sub-sampling the graph structure is a widely adopted strategy.
-GraphSAGE \cite{hamilton2017inductive} and VR-GCN \cite{chen2017stochastic} use uniform sampling schema and variance reduction technique respectively to restrict the size of node neighbors; PIN-SAGE \cite{ying2018graph} exploits Personalized PageRank (PPR) scores to sample neighbors.
-FastGCN \cite{chen2018fastgcn} and ASGCN \cite{huang2018adaptive} perform independent layer-wise node sampling to allow neighborhood sharing.
-Cluster-GCN \cite{chiang2019cluster} and GraphSAINT \cite{zeng2019graphsaint} study subgraph-based mini-batching approaches to reduce the training graph sizes.
+GraphSAGE~\cite{hamilton2017inductive} and VR-GCN~\cite{chen2017stochastic} use uniform sampling schema and variance reduction technique respectively to restrict the size of node neighbors; PIN-SAGE~\cite{ying2018graph} exploits Personalized PageRank (PPR) scores to sample neighbors.
+FastGCN~\cite{chen2018fastgcn} and ASGCN~\cite{huang2018adaptive} perform independent layer-wise node sampling to allow neighborhood sharing.
+Cluster-GCN~\cite{chiang2019cluster} and GraphSAINT~\cite{zeng2019graphsaint} study subgraph-based mini-batching approaches to reduce the size of training graphs.
 Note that the subgraphs in our setting are substantially different from theirs, since our subgraphs work as features for queries while their subgraphs are a compensatory choice to achieve better scalability.

 Many works better the system support for GNNs.
 DGL~\cite{wang2019deep} and PyG~\citep{fey2019fast} are designed for scalable single-machine GNN training.
-AliGraph \cite{yang2019aligraph} develops a distributed system that addresses the storage issue when applying GNNs to massive industrial graphs.
-AGL \cite{zhang2020agl} is a subgraph-based distributed system for GRL.
-ROC \cite{jia2020improving} is a distributed multi-GPU framework for deeper and larger GNN models.
-Through computation separation and serverless computing, Dorylus offers a CPU-based distributed system for GNN training~\citep{thorpe2021dorylus}. $\text{G}^3$ speedups GNN training via supporting parallel graph-structured operations \cite{liu2020g3}. \citet{zhou2021accelerating} uses feature dimension pruning to accelerate large-scale GNN inference.
-However, all these systems only support canonical GNNs so that they all suffer from the intrinsic modeling limitations of GNNs.
+Marius~\cite{mohoney2021marius} is proposed to efficiently learn large-scale graph embeddings on a single machine.
+There are several distributed systems dedicated to GNNs: AliGraph~\cite{yang2019aligraph} addresses the storage issue of applying GNNs on massive industrial graphs; AGL~\cite{zhang2020agl} employs a subgraph-based system for GRL; ROC~\cite{jia2020improving} builds a multi-GPU framework for deeper and larger GNN models; Dorylus~\citep{thorpe2021dorylus} designs a CPU-based distributed system for GNN training. $\text{G}^3$~\cite{liu2020g3} speedups GNN training via supporting parallel graph-structured operations. \citet{zhou2021accelerating} uses feature dimension pruning to accelerate large-scale GNN inference.
+However, all these systems only support canonical GNNs so they all suffer from the intrinsic modeling limitations of GNNs.